rekha-balan/cloud-cicd-and-devops/ansible-0-concepts/README.md

 Ansible Galaxy is a repository for roles

 Vault - secure store for sensitive data e.g. passwowrds or encrypted files.
 Command line ansible-vault and use --ask-vault-pass

+Parallelism - run with flag "-f <number>" .. do multiple servers in parallel to reduce execution time or check playbook "serial:"